4 star newly refurbished 4 bedroom, 4 bathroom house with super sea views

 There's an antique restored pine dining table in the dining area, which seats 8 comfortably.

 Holidays are about sleep and rest and this luxury Portpatrick holiday house has four bedrooms, three of which can either be super king size doubles or twins - depending on your requirements and all have en suite shower rooms.
-The fourth bedroom has a bunk bed and an en suite bathroom.
+The fourth bedroom has a adult-sized bunk bed and an en suite bathroom.

 As with all our cottages the beds have thick feather filled duvets and pillows, crisp white linen and fluffy bath sheets and hand towels for each guest.